rstudio/shiny/_includes/tutorial/ui-and-server.md

 Our server function is empty for now but later we'll use it to define the relationship between our inputs and outputs.

-We've now create the most minimal possible Shiny application.
+We've now created the most minimal possible Shiny application.
 You can run the application by calling the `runApp` function as follows:

 <pre><code class="console">&gt; library(shiny)
 &gt; runApp(&quot;~/shinyapp&quot;)